LorMeBioAI/MBPD/README.md

   -h, --help	show the help page of MBPD
   --file FILE	Sample table
-  --pwd PWD 	Output path, default is current path --similarity SIMILARITY	The similarity of uclust, default=0.9
+  --pwd PWD 	Output path, default is current path --similarity SIMILARITY	The similarity of uclust,sequencing regions of V1-V2 or V4 are recommended using 0.9,others are ecommended using 0.8,default=0.9.

 Step 1: manually create a sample table
 --file: a sample table as an input, e.g., raw.fq.list, the separator is line break.
-Here is an example, fastq files are primer, barcode and low-quality have trimmed 16S rDNA sequences.
+Here is an example, fastq files are sequences removed primer and barcode)
+.
 Sample1	/path/valid/Sample1.fq
 Sample2	/path/valid/Sample2.fq